cschindler/atmel_sam3s_template/README.md

 	cd projects/blinky/
 	make all

-Or the blinly example using FreeRTOS.
+Or the blinky example using FreeRTOS.

 	cd projects/blinky_FreeRTOS
 	make all

-## Upload binary (coming soon)
+## Upload binary (using BOSSA)

-* Use BOSSA software.
+	make upload

 ## Documentation